BCLawLibrary/past-exams/README.md

 # Past Exams

 Displays a sortable and searchable list of past exams using metadata stored in a Google Sheet.

-Requires jQuery, DataTables, and TableTop.
+Relies on JQuery, Datatables (https://datatables.net/) and tabletop.js (https://github.com/jsoma/tabletop).